 Initial Rack Setup

-In the first phase of the rack configuration, the Rack Setup Service (RSS) is performed interactively via an Oxide-provided laptop connecting to the “Technician Port” of the rack, via a jumpbox in most cases.
-With the assistance of Oxide technicians, you will locate the technician port IP addresses and interface names to both of the rack switches.
+In the first phase of the rack configuration, the Rack Setup Service (RSS) is performed interactively via either an Oxide-provided laptop or a secured jumpbox connecting to one of the technician ports on the rack switches.
+With the assistance of Oxide technicians, you will locate the technician port IP addresses and interface names.

 Important